Terminal-2 icon

 3. Create a record in your back-end system to store the data obtained from the card acquisition.

-4. Cancel the card acquisition flow by making an EnableServiceRequest to the same terminal that you sent the card acquisition request to.
+4. Cancel the card acquisition flow by sending an enable service request to the same terminal that you sent the card acquisition request to.

 The following example will show Welcome!, an animated green check mark -white_check_mark-, and We logged your arrival time.

-In the example above, we include a DisplayOutput object to show a message to the customer that their arrival time is logged.
+In the example above, the EnableServiceRequest contains a DisplayOutput object to show a message to the customer that their arrival time is logged.
 Otherwise, if you omit the DisplayOutput, the terminal will show Canceled, a red cross , and Transaction canceled.
 That can be confusing for the customer.

 Recognize the customer